rsmp-nordic/rsmp_core/source/applicability/site_configuration.rst

 Meta data
 ---------
+In order to uniquely identify an SXL and site configuration for a supervision system the site id and the version needs to be known.
+See :ref:`rsmpsxl-version`.
+The SXL defines the site id, but meta data is needed to provide the SXL version.

 The site configuration may define a set of meta data of a specific site.
 It is defined in the first sheet named "Version" in in the Excel version and at the very top of the YAML version.

+In each SXL there must defined which version of RSMP which it is conforms to.

 It contains: